Khaled-Alsharif/Khaled-Alsharif.github.io/index.md

 ## About Me

 I am a Research Assitant and a Doctoral Candidate at Purdue University.
 My broad research area is Information Security.
 Since starting my Ph.D. at Purdue University, I have worked closely with Dr. Dongyan Xu and Dr. Z. Berkay Celik, where I focused on Automotive Security.
-I also have industrial research experience through working with Boeing as a Cyber Security Researcher, where I was in several security research projects pertaining to avionic networks, mesh networks, and other areas.
+I also have industrial research experience through working with Boeing as a Cyber Security Researcher, where I was involved in several security research projects pertaining to avionic networks, mesh networks, IoT devices, and other areas.

 ## Research Interests